tmackenzie/impact/content/posts/001-surprise-motherfucker.md

 ### Realistic outcomes

 Even with these approaches you may never feel valued.
-Possibly worse, there may be people in your role or a higher role that don't have the same impact as you and somehow get better yearly reviews.
+There may be people with less impact as you yet somehow get better yearly reviews.
+I suggest to blame the process not the people that get better results.